captionpoint/captionpoint-plays/!archives/PASSION.md

 ## GIORGIO:
 Well, I also love to read.
-And I happen to have brought a few of my favorite books.
+And I happen to have brought along a few of my favorite books.

 ---